-In an 8-week class, an average student will spend 6 hours per credit (3 hours per credit in a 16-week course).
+In an 8-week class, the average student will spend 6 hours per credit per week (3 hours per credit per week in a 16-week class).
 That is an average based on the standard definition of a credit, so some students will take a little more or even significantly less time.

 Do I need to have a computer?